 - Human Biology and health issues

 Our enthusiastic and dedicated staff will bring learning to life, helping you to explore the topic of Human Biology and prepare you for your next steps.
-This is a highly interactive and hands-on course, and you will benefit from the input of our visiting industry speakers and a range of trips and visits.

 In addition to developing your knowledge you will enhance your employability skills.
 You will develop cognitive and problem solving skills along with critical thinking and interpersonal skills such as self-management, adaptability and resilience.

 Assessment is via assignments and externally assessed exams, including a written task completed under supervised conditions.

 This is a popular option for students who are looking to progress to careers in the field, and works well with complementary courses to offer access to a varied range of higher education degree courses.
 For example, you could combine this with Health and Social Care to access a degree in Occupational Health, a Sport Science degree when combined with BTEC Sport and Exercise Science or Nursing when combined with A Level Psychology and Sociology or with BTEC Health and Social Care – the opportunities are diverse!

 What does this course go well with or what may you like?

 Do you have any questions?